perftools/xhgui/README.md

   See [Profiling a Web Request or CLI script](#profiling-a-web-request-or-cli-script).
   The extension is not needed to run XHGui itself.

+If you need to decide which backend to use, you can check the [compatibility matrix](#compatibility-matrix) what features are implemented or missing per backend.

 ## MongoDB

 The default installation uses MongoDB database.
 Most of the documentation speaks about MongoDB.